 If you’ve researched living and working in Japan much at all, you’re sure to have come across the terms honne 本音 (true feelings) and tatemae建前 (façade).
 The terms seem to haunt people’s interactions, with some foreigners describing the concepts as the ultimate barrier to understanding.

-“Japanese people,” they claim,” are so controlled by tatemae that you never know what they really mean!”
+“Japanese people,” they claim, ” re so controlled by tatemae that you never know what they really mean!”
 You might find some call this a “culture of deceit,” or even imply that Japanese people can’t be trusted because of tatemae.
 This is all nonsense.
-It’s exaggeration at best, and simple lies at worst.
+It’s an exaggeration at best, and simple lies at worst.

 In essence, these two terms simply refer to the way human beings often behave differently in different social situations.
 None of use speak to our bosses the same way we speak to our friends or mothers.
 No one acts the same in public as we do in private.
 We often prefer a white lie to a truth that could be socially uncomfortable or hurtful.
 All of us, no matter what culture we come from, follow a pattern of honne and tatemae.

 I think the blame lies in a tendency to focus so much on the naming of this phenomenon, that some think more about dictionaries and words, than what actions really occur.

 One example that reflects tatemae is a tendency for people here to always say yes to invitations, but not actually coming.

 Person A: “We should really get together sometime!”